crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 Each of these choices will affect the price of the cluster.
 It is also possible that a subscription plan or a number of nodes is eligible for a promotion, making it either discounted or free.
-You can always find the total price per hour and per month in the blue bar at the bottom of the screen.
+You can always find the total price per hour and month in the blue bar at the bottom of the screen.

 .. image:: ../_assets/img/stripe-price.png
    :alt: Total price information bar